MedPocket/MSS/README.md

 ## LICENSE
 Please bear in mind that we do not own copyrights to this book/software.
 We’re sharing this with our audience ONLY for educational purpose and we highly encourage our visitors to purchase original licensed software/Books.
-If someone with copyrights wants us to remove this software/Book, please contact me immediately.
+If someone with copyrights wants us to remove this software/Book, please contact us immediately.